 A hair transplant is a surgical technique that moves hair follicles from the back of the scalp – the ‘donor site’ – to a bald or balding part of the scalp known as the ‘recipient site’.

-Primarily used to treat male pattern balding, hair transplants are known as the only permanent solution to hair loss and promises above 90% success rate.
-You can also have a hair transplant to restore or add facial hair and to fill in scars.
+Primarily used to treat male hair loss and balding, hair transplants are known as the only permanent solution to hair loss and promises above 90% success rate.
+You can also have a surgical hair transplant in Singapore to restore or add facial hair and to fill in scars.